Interested in 3D printing? Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printing.

 Another typical problem is first layer adhesion.
 Depending on the type of print surface you are using, it could be necessary to add a layer of glue or adhesion spray to the surface in order to increase first layer adhesion (and be careful with hairspay – it’s flammable!).
 ABS requires a heated print bed for the first layer to adhere to the print surface.

-Here is a detailed guide to 3D printing problems and their solutions: Common 3D Printing Problems & Troubleshooting Guide.
+Here is a detailed guide to Common 3D Printing Problems & Troubleshooting.

 Here is a list of the 10 best 3D printing tutorials on the web.